 Rhythm guitar: Dark & high gain, mids are relatively low.
 Higher bass & treble – especially good for chugging riffs, pinch scream & harmonics.
-Compressors are especially important for the tight modern sound.
+Above all, Compressors are especially important for the tight modern sound.

 However, it is no secret that you simply cannot use such an amp at home.

 This brings us to the bleeding scar of many guitarists – volume.
 On a tube amplifier, volume plays a critical role in tone.
 A common mistake is to buy an amp that is way more powerful than you’ll ever be able to realistically utilize.
-That half stack looks great in the corner of your room, but you’ll never achieve a decent sound at an acceptable volume in a confined space.
+That half stack looks great in the corner of your room.
+However you’ll never achieve a decent sound at an acceptable volume in a confined space.
 What you can do is to invest in a low wattage amp.
 Either way, you’ll be sacrificing the ultimate tone.

 Lamb of God guitar sound might get tricky to achieve with regular amps and pedals at home.
 So you can be in full control of your sound with the decent amp modelling and effects pedal simulation of Deplike.
-There are high gain amp, distortion, EQ, compressor and sustainer options to restore clarity with your metal guitar tone on your Android and iOS devices.
+For instance, there are high gain amp, distortion, EQ, compressor and sustainer options to restore clarity with your metal guitar tone on your Android and iOS devices.
 No need to worry about panicking over squeaking amps and muddy distortion tones.